joel-grant/nginx-ingress-maintainer/README.md

 # nginx-ingress-maintainer

-Welcome!
-This is a demo project showcasing a Helm chart that automates the deployment of NGINX Ingress Controller with automatic TLS certificate management for Kubernetes applications.
+This is a demo/practice project showcasing a Helm chart that automates the deployment of NGINX Ingress Controller with automatic TLS certificate management, rate limiting, and flexible host configuration for Kubernetes applications.

-While this started as a demo, I actively use this chart to manage ingress and TLS for my own deployed projects.
-If you'd like to try it out for your own applications, keep reading - there are detailed instructions below!

-## Overview
+While this started as a demo/practice project, I have continued to use it for projects as I grow in the field of infrastructure automation and software engineering.

+With that said... **Use at Your Own Risk** :D

+## Here's what I've set up so far...

 This chart simplifies the process of exposing services in Kubernetes by providing:
 - **NGINX Ingress Controller** - Load balancing and HTTP/HTTPS routing
 - **Automatic TLS certificates** - Let's Encrypt integration via cert-manager
 - **DNS-based validation** - Using DNS01 challenge with DigitalOcean
+- **Rate limiting** - Configurable per-ingress traffic controls with custom responses
+- **Multiple host support** - Flexible subdomain and multi-service routing
 - **High availability** - Configurable replica count and monitoring

 ## Prerequisites